John Bargh: Research

 Bargh was influenced by the work of his Ph.D. advisor at the University of Michigan, Robert Zajonc, who concentrated on the fundamental processes underlying behavior, including an emphasis on affect and cognition.
 Much of Zajonc's work touched upon processes that occur outside of awareness.
 Bargh's work in automaticity and unconscious processing further explores the extent to which information processing occurs outside of either intent or awareness.
 In contrast to Ellen Langer, who denigrated such mental processing as "mindless", Bargh followed the lead of William James in stating that automatized (or "habitualized" in James' terminology) processing can be a beneficial adaptation.
 Bargh's research focuses on the influence of environmental stimuli on perception and behavior, automatic activation, the effects of conscious and unconscious priming, the psychological effects of physiological stimuli, and implicit cognition.
 Bargh's concentration on the influence of unconscious and automatic behavior and cognition grows from a fundamental interest in the construct of 'free will.'

 Influence of unconsciously perceived stimuli

 Exposure to stimuli in the environment can influence how individuals make impressions of others.
 Bargh and Pietromonaco randomly assigned subjects to be exposed to words that were either related to hostility or were neutral.
 The words were presented outside of the subjects' conscious awareness.
 In a second task, all subjects were asked to read an ambiguous story about a man and rate him on various measures.
 Those subjects that were subliminally exposed to words related to hostility rated the man more negatively than those subjects in the control condition.

+Bargh and Pietromonaco's findings have been further supported by a meta-analysis conducted by Herring et al. (2013), which demonstrated the pervasiveness of automatic evaluation effects across a wide range of stimuli.